roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2020          | Shopify  | 179.00            | 174.40              |
 | 2020          | Retail   | 36.00             | 40.14               |

-We can't use the avg_transaction column to find the actual average transaction size.
-It would be wrong if we do so.
-Since the avg_transaction column is representing the average dollar amount spent per transaction during a specific week for the given region,platform,segment,age band,demographic and customer type.
-So, avg_transaction column can't be used to calculate the average transaction size for each year for Retail vs Shopify.
+We cannot use the "avg_transaction" column to determine the actual average transaction size, as doing so would yield inaccurate results.
+The "avg_transaction" column represents the average dollar amount spent per transaction during a specific week for the given region, platform, segment, age band, demographic, and customer type.
+Consequently, this column cannot be employed to calculate the average transaction size for each year when comparing Retail vs. Shopify.

 ##